pmean/build-website/text/04/gold-standard.md

 ---
-title: Speech: Is the randomized trial the gold standard for research?
+title: Is the randomized trial the gold standard for research?
 author: Steve Simon
 date: 2004-12-24
 category: